Chappaquiddick#4 in Best Things To Do in Martha's Vineyard

 Chappaquiddick became infamous for all the wrong reasons.
 In July 1969, Senator Ted Kennedy was driving a young woman named Mary Jo Kopechne home from a party in Chappaquiddick when the vehicle went off the side of the Dike Bridge.
 Kopechne was killed, but Kennedy survived.

 But there's so much more to this island than a politically tinged tragedy.
 Chappaquiddick is full of rugged beaches with unruly surf, 14 miles of over-sand vehicle and walking trails, as well as a 14-acre Japanese garden, Mytoi.
 The petite island's main draw is the Cape Poge Wildlife Refuge, the nesting area for a variety of New England shorebirds.
 Here you can take a naturalist-led, over-sand jeep tour provided by the Trustees of the Reservation.
 The reservation also offers Cape Poge Lighthouse, kayak and seaside exploration tours on a daily basis from Memorial Day through Columbus Day (mid-October).

 Recent visitors highly recommended taking a day, or at least a few hours, to explore the island.
-Whether you're on a bike or on foot, you'll find that "Chappy" (as it's referred to by locals) is a peaceful retreat from the crowds in Oak Bluffs, according to recent travelers.
-But this quiet seclusion comes with a notable downside: there are no stores or restaurants on the island, so you'll have to pack everything you need for the day before you step on the ferry.
+Whether you're on a bike or on foot, you'll find that "Chappy" (as it's referred to by locals) is a peaceful retreat from the crowds in Oak Bluffs.
+But this quiet seclusion comes with a notable downside: there are no restaurants and only one small store on the island, so you'll have to pack everything you need for the day before you step on the ferry.